-According to the DOSM, Malaysia was on track to becoming an ageing nation by 2030, when it was projected that 15% of its population would be 60 years old and above, the threshold according to the World Health Organisation (WHO).
+According to the DOSM, Malaysia is on track to becoming an ageing nation by 2030, when it is projected that 15 per cent of its population will be 60 years old and above, the threshold according to the World Health Organisation (WHO).

-He said although there were benefits and financial aid planned for senior citizens and households with senior citizens, as well as more financing for the Social Welfare Department, there was nothing specific that indicated the government was preparing for Malaysia's transition into an ageing nation.
+He said although there are benefits and financial aid planned for senior citizens and households with senior citizens, as well as more financing for the Social Welfare Department, there is nothing specific that indicates the government is preparing for Malaysia's transition into an ageing nation.

-An aspect of the future that Malaysia seemed to be trying to address through the Budget was its commitment to becoming more green to prepare for climate change, such as the tax relief for purchasing Electric Vehicles (EV).
+An aspect of the future that Malaysia seems to be trying to address through the Budget is its commitment to becoming more green to prepare for climate change, such as the tax relief for purchasing Electric Vehicles (EV).

-However, Yin, who specialised in industrial policy, climate change and future technologies, said the initiatives in the budget, such as the one with tax breaks for EV, were not enough to address climate change.
+However, Yin, who specialises in industrial policy, climate change and future technologies, said the initiatives in the budget, such as the one with tax breaks for EV, were not enough to address climate change.

 "It's a distraction from our real problem.
-About 28% of our greenhouse gas emissions come from transport and 8% of that transport emission come from road transport.
-So we're talking about one-fifth of our total emission.
+About 28 per cent of our greenhouse gas emissions come from transport and 85 per cent of that transport emissions come from road transport.
+So we're talking about one-fifth of our total emissions.
 How much good are EVs going to contribute toward reducing our emissions?" he said, adding it would be better if the EVs were for public transport instead.

-Malaysia's car manufacturers did not produce any EVs at the moment, but Perodua and Proton have both indicated they were planning to in the future.
+Malaysia's car manufacturers do not produce any EV for the moment, but Perodua and Proton have both indicated they were planning to in the future.

-Dr Yeah, who was also a professor of Economics at Sunway University, said the EV tax breaks could nevertheless have a snowball effect by accelerating their acceptance, which would hopefully attract partners to develop and make good EVs.
+Dr Yeah, who is also a professor of Economics at Sunway University, said the EV tax breaks could nevertheless have a snowball effect by accelerating their acceptance, which would hopefully attract partners to develop and make good EVs.